 From wearables to telemedicine, remote patient monitoring (RPM) is on the rise – and paying off for patients and physicians alike.
 Prevounce gives you the process, equipment and software to provide care where and when it’s needed most – wherever patients are – without burdening your workflow.

-In 2020, Medicare further increased reimbursement for RPM to an average of $120 per patient per month when providers are enrolled in a qualified program.
+Since 2020, Medicare has increased reimbursement for RPM to about $120 per patient per month when providers are enrolled in a qualified program.
 RPM allows your office to closely monitor your most vulnerable patients with ease and be well compensated for your time.
 Seems too good to be true?
 Not remotely.

 Most patients – 77% – report that they would be willing to wear technology for health tracking.
 Prevounce makes leveraging their information (and being reimbursed for it all) a similarly happy experience for practitioners.

 Sign up quickly and easily with Prevounce.

 Enroll your patient(s) by adding their information into the Prevounce system and designating what device you’d like them to receive.
 We take care of outreach and patient education.

 Click “ship” and your patient will receive their device either in their home or at your office; you choose.